nodemailer/wildduck/README.md

 * Optimize FETCH queries to load only partial data for BODY subparts
 * Parse incoming message into the mime tree as a stream.
 Currently the entire message is buffered in memory before being parsed.
 * Maybe allow some kind of message manipulation through plugins
-* Wild Duck does not plan to be the most feature-rich IMAP client in the world.
+* WildDuck does not plan to be the most feature-rich IMAP client in the world.
 Most IMAP extensions are useless because there aren't too many clients that are able to benefit from these extensions.
-There are a few extensions though that would make sense to be added to Wild Duck:
+There are a few extensions though that would make sense to be added to WildDuck:

   * IMAP4 non-synchronizing literals, LITERAL- ([RFC7888](https://tools.ietf.org/html/rfc7888)).
 Synchronized literals are needed for APPEND to check mailbox quota, small values could go with the non-synchronizing version.
   * LIST-STATUS ([RFC5819](https://tools.ietf.org/html/rfc5819))
   * _What else?_ (definitely not NOTIFY nor QRESYNC)

-## Operating Wild Duck
+## Operating WildDuck

 ### Sharding

-Wild Duck supports MongoDB sharding.
+WildDuck supports MongoDB sharding.
 Consider using sharding only if you know that your data storage is large enough to outgrow single replica.
 Some actions require scattered queries to be made that might be a hit on performance on a large cluster but most queries include the shard key by default.

 Shard the following collections by these keys (assuming you keep attachments in a separate database):